carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `r` (_float<small> – meters</small>_) – New radius where physics are enabled.
 - <a name="carla.TrafficManager.set_osm_mode"></a>**<font color="#7fb800">set_osm_mode</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**mode_switch**=True</font>)
 Enables or disables the OSM mode.
 This mode allows the user to run TM in a map created with the [OSM feature](tuto_G_openstreetmap.md).
 These maps allow having dead-end streets.
 Normally, if vehicles cannot find the next waypoint, TM crashes.
-Now it throws an exception, warning the user to activate <code>set_osm_mode</code> and then stops.
+If OSM mode is enabled, it will show a warning, and destroy vehicles when necessary.
     - **Parameters:**
         - `mode_switch` (_bool_) – If __True__, the OSM mode is enabled.
-    - **Note:** <font color="#8E8E8E">_The argument `--osm` in `PythonAPI/examples/spawn_npc.py` makes use of this method to enable OSM mode.
-_</font>

 ---